Scoring genre clarity...

 Quick text summary

-diffiCULT scored 60/100 on Steam Analyser — Solid for a Steam capsule.
+diffiCULT scored 60/100 on Steam Analyzer — Solid for a RPG capsule.
 Top priority fix: [contrast_color] Increase value separation by either lightening the sky background or adding a bright accent light source that creates stronger silhouette for the character and title against #1b2838.

 Capsule scores by dimension